elestio/cloudgate/README.md

 **options:**

+    [GENERAL]
-    -r [path] root folder for your app, this impact the chdir and from where your code is loaded when doing require()

-    -p --port   Port to use [3000]
+    -r [path] root folder for your app, this impact the chdir and from where your code is loaded when doing require() -p --port   Port to use [3000]
     -oc --outputcache [0 or 1] Default is 0, disabled.
 When enabled this will cache all GET requests until file is changed on disk.

-    -c number of threads to use, eg: 2 to use 2 threads, by default it will use all cores available

-    -w --watch  Activate file change watch [default: disabled]

-    -d --debug  Activate the console logs for debugging
+    -c number of threads to use, eg: 2 to use 2 threads, by default it will use all cores available -w --watch  Activate file change watch [default: disabled] -d --debug  Activate the console logs for debugging

+    [ADMIN]
-    --admin 1   Enable Admin Remote API (default: disabled)

-    --adminpath /CloudGateAdmin    Declare the virtual path of the admin api

-    --admintoken XXXXXXXX   The admin token to use for authentication of the REST API & Websocket
+    --admin 1   Enable Admin Remote API (default: disabled) --adminpath /CloudGateAdmin    Declare the virtual path of the admin api --admintoken XXXXXXXX   The admin token to use for authentication of the REST API & Websocket

+    [SSL]
     --ssl   Enable https.
     --sslport   SSL Port (default: 443)

-    --ssldomain     Domain name on which you want to activate ssl (eg: test.com)

-    --sslcert  optional path to your SSL cert.
-E.g: /etc/letsencrypt/live/yourdomain.com/cert.pem

-    --sslkey  optional path to your SSL key.
+    --ssldomain     Domain name on which you want to activate ssl (eg: test.com) --sslcert  optional path to your SSL cert.
+E.g: /etc/letsencrypt/live/yourdomain.com/cert.pem --sslkey  optional path to your SSL key.
 E.g: /etc/letsencrypt/live/yourdomain.com/privkey.pem

+    [CLUSTER]
     --master [Public IP, Local IP or *]:[Port]@[Token]   Declare this host as the master, Eg.: *:8081@000110b2-fb48-435c-a5b3-fce08c7f49da
     --salve [Master IP or Domain]:[Port]@[Token]   Declare this host as a slave connecting to a master, eg: --slave 192.168.0.100:8081@000110b2-fb48-435c-a5b3-fce08c7f49da

+    [APPS]
+    --list                  return an array of loaded apps path --loadapp     [path]    Load the app located in the target path, the folder must contain appconfig.json --unloadapp   [path]    Unload the app located in the target path

 --------------